 - Introduction to Antiracist Pedagogy – This resource provides an overview of antiracist classroom strategies and offers techniques for responding to racial microaggressions.

-- Effective Teaching is Antiracist Teaching – This guide is produced by Brown University’s Center for Teaching and Learning and it details specific classroom strategies
+- Effective Teaching is Antiracist Teaching – Brown University’s Sheridan Center for Teaching and Learning explores how to create antiracist course goals, discussions, and more.

 - Decolonizing the Curriculum – Keele University’s “Race Equality Charter” offers an overview of decolonial practices which align with antiracist goals.